 Tag team wrestling arrived in Britain big time in the mid sixties.
-Initial independent promoters had already been favouring this particular type of mayhem for up to ten years, but it was only with the first tag matches at the Royal Albert Hall and on television that the format could comfortably become part of the establishment.
+Initially independent promoters had already been favouring this particular type of mayhem for more than ten years, but it was only with the first tag matches at the Royal Albert Hall and on television that the format could comfortably become part of the establishment.

 Paul Lincoln Promotions had, in particular, offered mouth-watering match-ups of odd couple pairings from its crazy gang of assorted heavyweight villains as disparate as Ski Hi Lee, Gori Ed Mangotich, The Wild Man of Borneo and Doctor Death, a line-up colourful enough to parallel the foes of their tv contemporary, Batman.

 Joint Promotions sought a different format.
 Pairs were created according to size, style and look.
 Where no similarity was obvious it was forced through via, as in the case of the Black Diamonds, skull caps and beards.
 Matching ring attire was produced from the Dennisons leotards, to the Artful Dodgers cloaks, and even McManus & Logan's simple blue jackets.
 Some invested in further life-changing steps.
 The Hells Angels went blond for the best part of ten years.
 The perfect symmetry that had seemingly been sought was finally achieved with the arrival of the identical Borg Twins.

 Other tag teams were served up by the promoters as being brothers, and one undeniably genuine pair were the similarly weighted but not at all identical Cortez Brothers.
 Nobody complained, the matches they were involved in were fast and thrilling.